AmruthLP12/astro-blog/README.md

 # Astro Blog Project

-This repository contains a modern, fast, and fully content-driven blog built with **Astro 5**, **MD/MDX content collections**, and **Tailwind CSS**.
+This repository contains a modern, fast, and fully content-driven blog built with **Astro 5**, **MD content collections**, and **Tailwind CSS**.
 It supports authors, tags, categories, RSS feeds, SEO, and a reusable component system (Starwind).

 ---